lf-lang/lf-west-template/README.md

 ## Zephyr
 - In order to use this template the following Zephyr dependencies are needed:
-1. West meta build tool
+1. West meta build tool (see [West information](https://docs.zephyrproject.org/latest/develop/west/index.html))
 2. Zephyr SDK and toolchains

 Please refer to [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).
 NB.
 You can skip steps 5,6,7 which clones the entire Zephyr project.
 Instead we will clone Zephyr into this workspace using west.